lukso-network/docs/docs/standards/access-control/lsp6-key-manager.md

 <details>
     <summary><strong>Example 1:</strong> allow only to <code>CALL</code> a specific LSP0 at a specific address</summary>

-To allow a controller to only do `CALL` to any function on a LSP0ERC725Account (interface ID `0x3e89ad98`) deployed at address `0xCA41e4ea94c8fA99889c8EA2c8948768cBaf4bc0`, the following value for the CompactBYytesArray of allowed calls will be used:
+To allow a controller to only do `CALL` to any function on a LSP0ERC725Account (interface ID `0x3e89ad98`) deployed at address `0xCA41e4ea94c8fA99889c8EA2c8948768cBaf4bc0`, the following value for the CompactBytesArray of allowed calls will be used:

 `0x002000000002CA41e4ea94c8fA99889c8EA2c8948768cBaf4bc03e89ad98ffffffff`